OakTree100/casper_tut_dac/tut_dac.rst

 .. image:: spectrum_output.jpg

-Be aware, that if ``wf_en`` is disabled, you may still have signals at 491.52 MHz and 245.76 MHz.
-Equivalent to your DAC Reference Clock and User IP Clock Rate.
+Be aware, that if ``wf_en`` is disabled, you may still have signals at 491.52 MHz and 245.76 MHz, equivalent to your DAC Reference Clock and User IP Clock Rate.
 Our counter controls the address data is read from.
 If we pause our counter, we won't stop playing data, we'll play the same 8 samples every clock cycle.